edwardheww/BrewStack/README.md

 ### 6. Saved Beans

-Saved Beans lets logged-in users store coffees they want to revisit or buy later.
+Saved Beans lets logged-in users store coffees they want to revisit or buy later, and annotate them with personal context.

 The flow is:

 1. User logs in with Supabase Auth
 2. User clicks Save Bean on a catalog card
 3. Frontend retrieves the Supabase access token
-4. Frontend sends a `POST /me/saved-beans` request with the token
+4. Frontend sends a `POST /me/saved-beans` request with the token and a snapshot of the bean's metadata
 5. Backend verifies the token with Supabase
 6. Backend upserts the user into the local `User` table
-7. Backend creates a `SavedBean` row linking the user and bean
+7. Backend creates a `SavedBean` row with the snapshot data
+8. A "Saved!" confirmation appears on the card
-8. User can view saved beans on `/saved-beans`
+9. User can view and manage saved beans on `/saved-beans`
-9. User can remove a bean with Unsave

-Saved bean cards display the same core information as catalogue cards, with additional actions:
+Saved bean cards display core bean information along with additional user actions:

-- View Coffee
+- View Coffee — opens the original roaster product page
-- Unsave
+- Unsave — removes the bean from the saved list

-This is the first step toward personalisation.
-Future recommendation logic may use saved beans to infer preferences.
+- Status — mark as "want to try", "tried already", or "don't like it"
+- Notes — add a personal comment to the saved bean

+Saved beans use a snapshot model.
+Bean metadata is stored at save time so the record persists and remains useful even if the live bean is later removed from the catalogue.

 ---